laminas/tutorials/docs/book/getting-started/database-and-models.md

 be instantiated or a factory (closure, callback, or class name of a factory class) that instantiates the object when the `ServiceManager` needs it.
 We start by implementing `getServiceConfig()` to provide a factory that creates an `AlbumTable`.
-Add this method to the bottom of the `module/Album/src/Module.php`
+Add the `ServiceProviderInterface` to the class and add this method to the bottom of the `module/Album/src/Module.php`
 file:

 <!-- markdownlint-disable MD033 -->
-<pre class="language-php" data-line="3-6,13-30"><code>
+<pre class="language-php" data-line="3-7,10,15-32"><code>
 namespace Album;

 // Add these import statements: use Laminas\Db\Adapter\AdapterInterface;
 use Laminas\Db\ResultSet\ResultSet;
 use Laminas\Db\TableGateway\TableGateway;
+use Laminas\ModuleManager\Feature\ServiceProviderInterface;
 use Laminas\ModuleManager\Feature\ConfigProviderInterface;

-class Module implements ConfigProviderInterface
+// Add the ServiceProviderInterface class Module implements ConfigProviderInterface, ServiceProviderInterface {
-{
     // getConfig() method is here